webXcerpt/openCPQ/_raw/src/doc/tutorial.md

   application.
 (If you are familiar with another packaging tool such as browserify and prefer to use that, this should work as well.
-Notice that we are using CommonJS-style modules and will migrate to ECMAScript-6-style modules.
+Notice that we are using CommonJS-style modules and will migrate to ECMAScript-6 modules.
 This needs to be supported by your packager.)
-- The packages `...-loader` are used by *webpack* to handle files of certain types.
+- The packages `...-loader` will be used by *webpack* to handle files of certain types.
 - `babel-core` contains the JavaScript preprocessor *Babel*, which converts JavaScript with modern features into more traditional JavaScript so that it is understood by current (or even older) browsers.
-- From `bootstrap` we are primarily using the CSS styling for the UI components of our application.
+- From `bootstrap` we are primarily using the CSS styling for the UI components of our application. `less` is used to convert the styling from the higher-level language "less" to CSS syntax.
+- `react` is a UI library heavily used by openCPQ.  `react-bootstrap` and `react-widgets` provide UI components.
 - `babel-plugin-object-assign` is not used directly but only by other packages.
 For technical reasons it must nevertheless be installed explicitly here.